OctopusDeploy/blog/blog/2021-05/debugging-package-parameter-issues-sssis-deployments/index.md

 ## The problem

-After several hours of research, I discover the developer was using the most recent version of Visual Studio to develop the SSIS package, but it was deploying to an older version of SQL Server.
+After several hours of research, I discovered the developer was using the most recent version of Visual Studio to develop the SSIS package, but it was deploying to an older version of SQL Server.

 The newer version of Visual Studio introduced additional properties to the connection manager that the older version of SQL Server didn't know about.
 The error was trying to tell us this, but it was unclear.